How to Make Rajma Recipe: A Complete Guide with Delicious Pulao Recipe

 Understanding Pulao Basics

-Pulao (also called pilaf) is a rice dish cooked with spices and sometimes vegetables or meat.
+Pulao (pilaf) is a rice dish cooked with spices and sometimes vegetables or meat.
 For serving with rajma, a simple aromatic pulao makes the perfect match.
-Unlike biryani which has more complex layers, pulao is cooked with all ingredients together, making it simpler but still very flavorful.
+Unlike biryani, which has more complex layers, pulao is cooked with all ingredients, making it more straightforward but still very flavorful.

 Ingredients for Basic Pulao